LENS: LLM-Enabled Narrative Synthesis for Mental Health by Aligning Multimodal Sensing with Language Models: Related Work

 LLMs are increasingly used to synthesize paired datasets for time-series tasks by generating artificial sequences or surrogate signals for QA pairs and explanations \citep{xie_chatts_2025, li_sensorllm_2025, yan_voila-_nodate, imran_llasa_2024}.
-While scalable, these pipelines rely on synthetic inputs that fail to capture the complexity of real physiological and behavioral signals.
+While scalable, these pipelines rely on synthetic inputs that fail to capture the complexity of real physiological and behavioral signals; long-tail distributional skew in generated outputs further complicates quality assurance~\citep{zhou2025april}.
 LENS instead pairs real-world sensor streams with clinical assessments, using LLMs only to refine linguistic fluency via rigorous quality checks.

-While vision-language alignment has progressed rapidly \citep{liu2023visualinstructiontuning}, time-series and language integration remains limited.
+While multimodal alignment has progressed rapidly across vision--language understanding \citep{liu2023visualinstructiontuning}, embodied view synthesis \citep{wang2025holigs}, and video-based physical reasoning \citep{liu2026mosiv}, comparable integration for time-series data remains limited.
 Existing text-based serialization is constrained by numerical encoding and context length \citep{xue2023promptcast, gruver2023large}, while vision-based methods convert series into images, introducing plot-engineering biases and indirect representations \citep{yoon2024my, zhang2023insight}.
 Alignment-based approaches project encoder representations into LLM hidden states \citep{ming2023timellm, xie_chatts_2025}.
-However, by optimizing for synthetic QA, they rarely generate natural language aligned with real-world clinical constructs.
+However, by optimizing for synthetic QA, they rarely generate natural language aligned with real-world clinical constructs, and the reliability of standard benchmarks in specialized domains remains an open concern~\citep{yao2025measure}.
 Our work differs from these approaches by producing symptom-oriented narratives tied to psychometric instruments and grounded directly in raw signals